A LITTLE WARMER AND A LITTLE MORE HUMID

 Your First Alert Weather Forecast:

 Our weather pattern is changing very slowly...
-Skies will look similar to what we saw yesterday.
-We’ll have more sunshine, mixed with some puffy cumulus clouds into this afternoon.
+Skies look similar to what we saw yesterday.
+We’ll see more sunshine, mixed with some puffy cumulus clouds through this afternoon.

 Light south winds continue to blow across Wisconsin.
 That’s giving our temperatures an uptick through this afternoon.
-Many of our high temperatures will be in the lower-half of the 80s, with upper 70s by the lakeshore.
-Our dew point will be sneaking into the low 60s, which is slightly sticky and uncomfortable.
+Many of our high temperatures are reaching the lower-half of the 80s, with upper 70s by the lakeshore.
+Our dew point is sneaking into the low 60s, which is slightly sticky and uncomfortable.
 That slow trend for more heat and humidity will continue over the next few days.

 We’re also keeping an eye on more elevated wildfire smoke to our northwest...
 It’s expected to spread through the Northwoods into this evening.
 Some folks may be able to smell that smoke as we head towards sunset.
 For now, our air quality is good, but people with various health ailments may soon be affected by a reduction in air quality.